Il viaggio del cashmere: dalla fibra al filato (raccontato davvero)

 It is washed, carded, combed, transformed.

-And this is where many think "the real work" begins.
+And it's here that many think "the real work" begins.

 In reality, it started much earlier.